 Last week was a rather discouraging one for this persevering nutritionist.
 I knew it was bad, as on Friday I found myself contemplating stopping at a Dunkin’ Donuts and just drowning myself in one of those massive confectionery pond-sized drinks, weighted down with heavy donut shoes.

 The final straw so to speak had occurred just moments before.
 On Fridays, I work in some elementary schools.
 As I was packing up my Mary Poppins basket musing on the students I had spent my day with, an announcement came over the loud-speaker.
 The principal was congratulating a boy for his lack of tardiness or absenteeism for the month of February.
-His reward was that he got to share a Burger King lunch with some school-level celebrity.
+His reward was that he’d get to share a Burger King lunch with her.

 Really?
 Why don’t you just shoot me in the foot?
 Well, maybe this boy was being given his fair reward.
-All the other slackers who had managed to show up on this day got a thick greasy piece of pizza, a cellophane-wrapped bag of carrots (which is more appealing than most of the veggie offerings) a blob of half-frozen mushy blueberries–the ice crystals were visible– and a chocolate milk on their non-recyclable styrofoam tray.
+All the other slackers who had managed to show up on this day got a greasy, square piece of pizza, a cellophane-wrapped bag of carrots (which is more appealing than most of the veggie offerings) a blob of half-frozen mushy blueberries–the ice crystals were visible– and a chocolate milk on their non-recyclable styrofoam tray.
 That should teach them not to miss school.

 The night before I had been at a charter elementary school.
 I was a presenter with two other speakers on healthy choices for school success.
 I had been excited that the school had focused a parent meeting on this important topic and was glad to have been invited.
 Despite good intentions on behalf of the school, only six parents out of a student body of 300 attended.
 Still, we did our thing.